-Over the years, I have discovered that some of the best radiologists do not comply with the stereotypical image of what a great radiologist should be.
+Over the years, I have discovered that the best radiologists often do not comply with the stereotypical traits of one.
 For instance, you would think that the best radiologists all embrace technology.
-In fact, it is sometimes the opposite.
-Some of the best radiologists I know are the least technologically adept people you would ever meet, not able to conjure up an email password or unable to conquer a new PACS systems.
-You would say that they would be masters of video games and spatial puzzles.
-Well, again you would be squarely wrong.
-I know many-a-great-radiologist who finds video games distasteful or who has no interest.
-You would guess that the best radiologists have an “eye” for radiology from day one of radiology residency.
-Again, you would be incorrect.
-Some great radiology residents that I have trained really had no clue on day one of residency how to read a film or make a finding.
+However, it is sometimes the opposite.
+Some of the best radiologists I know are the least technologically adept people you would ever meet, not able to conjure up an email password or conquer a new PACS system.

-So what is it that makes up the constitution of the best of the best radiologists?
-Based on my experience, it is the following: enhanced clinical training, grit and determination, extreme organization, amazing focus, and the passion to learn and maintain scientific interest in our field.
-So, let’s go through each of these traits and I’ll give you examples of how each allow some of the best radiologists to perform above and beyond the average radiologist.
-And, then I will go through some recommendations on how you can train to be this great radiologist.
-Try you to incorporate some this additional training or these personality quirks into your daily practice.
+So what is it that makes up the traits of the best of the best radiologists?
+Based on my experience, it is the following: enhanced clinical training, grit and determination, extreme organization, singular focus, and the passion for learning and maintaining scientific interest in our field.
+So, let’s go through each of these traits.
+Then, I’ll give you examples of how each allows some of the best radiologists to perform above and beyond the average radiologist.
+Finally, I will go through some recommendations on how you can train to be this great radiologist.
+Try to incorporate some this additional training or these personality quirks and traits into your daily practice.

 Enhanced Clinical Training In Other Medical Fields

-Some of the most incredible radiologists that I have met initially trained for a different medical subspecialty.
+Some of the most incredible radiologists that I met had initially trained for a different medical subspecialty.
 The ones I know have either completed a second residency or participated in a residency in internal medicine or pediatrics for more than the required solitary clinical year.
 These radiologists have a complete understanding of the clinical issues involved in the patient’s films that they are reading.
 They take a step past the interpretation of the image and make it relevant for the clinician on the other end.
-They tend to know how to manage patients to a tee and can use their skills for the betterment of the patient’s welfare.
-This is a very rare skill.
+They tend to know how to manage patients to a tee and use their skills to better the patient’s welfare.
+Excellent clinical management for a radiologist is a rare skill.

-How can you add this quality to your practice in radiology?
+How can you add these traits to your practice in radiology?
 Participate in electives that involve interdisciplinary management.
 Question your fellow clinicians about the clinical significance of your interpretations.
 Shadow physicians in other specialties.

 Grit and Determination

 These excellent radiologists are folks that overcame incredible odds to get to where they are today.
 By sheer determination of will, they take an interpretation of a film to a new level, farther than the typical radiologist.
 They look into clinical issues more deeply than others.
-In fact, they don’t just stop at the typical differential diagnosis.
-They can tell you the hows and the whys of what they find.
+They don’t just stop at the conventional differential diagnosis.
+And, they can tell you the hows and the whys of what they find.
 When a clinician stops by, they are mesmerized by the litany of what these clinicians seem to know.

 How can you add these incredible qualities to your arsenal?
 Don’t stop at the mere interpretation of the film.
-Look further into the clinical history.
+Look further into clinical history.
 Read up everything about the disease entity.
-Find out facts that would be clinical relevant for your patient’s care.
+Find out facts that would be clinically relevant to your patient’s care.
 Always look at priors that may have relevance to your case.
 Don’t be lazy with any of your imaging cases!

 Incredible Organizational Skills

 I have never met a great radiologist who has poor organizational skills.
 Conversely, the great radiologists I have met all have incredible organizational skills.
-These radiologists tend to keep track of all the interesting patients they have ever seen.
-They use this information to help with the interpretation of images and extrapolate the information to other patient’s cases.
-You can ask them about a case they may have seen a year ago and they can go into their written and/or mental records and find it.
-All of this information is used for the betterment of patient care.
+These radiologists tend to keep track of all the patients they have ever seen.
+They use this information to interpret images and extrapolate the information to other patient’s circumstances.
+You can ask them about a case they may have seen a year ago, and they can go into their written or mental records and find it.
+They use all of this information for the betterment of patient care.

-Some of the most incredible radiologists I have known have a single-minded focus that allows them to read cases, do research, or teach with such precision that they are the some of the best in their fields.
+Some of the most incredible radiologists have a single-minded focus that allows them to read cases, do research, or teach with such precision that they are best in their fields.
 They are not distracted by the daily minutia, the irrelevant red herrings, and the rumors of the day.
 They concentrate on their work and their work alone.
-These radiologists have a tendency to miss very little.
+These radiologists tend to miss very little.
 They are the type of radiologists that seem to have very few reports with errors and mistakes.

 Passion For Learning/Maintaining Scientific Interest

 Finally, the best radiologists I have encountered have a mission to either teach, research, or learn.
 They enjoy every minute of these processes and convey their passion to others in the specialty, whether they are fellow attendings, residents, nurses, techs, or patients.
-Their passion is infectious and inspires others to want to be the same.
-These are a very rare breed and help to overcome the problem of burnt out physicians through teaching and personality.
+Moreover, their enthusiasm is infectious and inspires others to want to be the same.
+These are a rare breed and help overcome the problem of burnt-out physicians through teaching and personality.
 These radiologists go a step farther not because they have to, but because they enjoy radiology.

 Final Inspiring Words

-It is not the typical stereotypical features such as being a techie, having “an innately good eye”, or being a puzzle master that makes a great radiologist.
-Rather, it is often those skills that we can work on that make us better than the average radiologist out there.
-So, go forth and learn about other specialties, keep determined, stay organized, maintain focus, and develop passion for learning and radiology in order to become the best radiologist you can be!!!
+It is not typical traits such as being a techie, having “an innately good eye,” or being a puzzle master that makes a great radiologist.
+Instead, it is often those skills that we can work on that make us better than the average radiologist out there.
+So, go forth and learn about other specialties, keep determined, stay organized, maintain focus, and develop a passion for learning and radiology to become the best radiologist you can be!!!